eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 ##### Creation of Submodel SingleLevelBomAsBuilt

 The creation of the submodel SingleLevelBomAsBuilt is more complicated.
 This submodel contains the Unique ID of the manufacturer's part (attribute catenaXId) which is created - as described above - when the part's SerialPart or Batch submodel is created.
-But it also contains the Unique IDs of the built-in parts (attributes childParts.childCatenaXId), as shown in the following example:
+But it also contains the Unique IDs of the built-in parts (attributes childItems.catenaXId), as shown in the following example:

 ```json
 {